transdigiware/qiskit-api-py/README.md

+# DEPRECATION WARNING

+This repository and the `qiskit-api-py` package are deprecated, and no longer supported.

+For the latest version, please refer to the [qiskit-ibmq-provider](https://github.com/Qiskit/qiskit-ibmq-provider).

+The newest version behaves as a formal pluggable [provider](https://qiskit.org/documentation/the_ibmq_provider.html) for Qiskit.

 # Python API Client IBM Quantum Experience [![Build Status](https://travis-ci.org/QISKit/qiskit-api-py.svg?branch=master)](https://travis-ci.org/QISKit/qiskit-api-py)

 The official API Client to use [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net/) in Python.